scikit-hep/decaylanguage/docs/examples/decfile_parsing.rst

    decaylanguage-validate --additional-decay-model=MYMODEL my-decay-file.dec

 The validator reports stable diagnostic codes.
-Exact codes or code families can be disabled, which lets experiments choose their own validation policy:
+Exact codes such as ``DLW004`` or code families such as ``DLW`` can be disabled, which lets experiments choose their own validation policy:

 .. code-block:: bash

    decaylanguage-validate --ignore=DLW004 my-decay-file.dec
+   decaylanguage-validate --ignore=DLW my-decay-file.dec

 Use ``decaylanguage-validate --list-diagnostics`` to inspect the currently available diagnostics, which are the following: